Arpitpandey992/Audio-DB-Interface/README.md

 # Audio-DB-Interface

-Interface for redis to be used for inserting and fetching audio file metadata
+Interface for database to be used for inserting and managing file metadata